dazinator/Dazinator.Extensions.Options/README.md

 ### Configure dynamically named options

-An additional `Configure` api is provided so that you can dynamically configure options based on the name requested at ruintime, without having to register all the named options in advance on startup.
+Additional `Configure` api's are provided for configuring `Microsoft.Extensions.Options` `Options` so that you can dynamically configure an options when it is first requested, rather than at the point of registration.

 e.g the "out of the box" behaviour is to register various named options like this, specifying the name at point of registration:-